CJ-Felicitas/CJ-Felicitas/README.md

 - CouchDB
 - Git

 I'm not good at Node.js because I was trained using Laravel but I can work with JavaScript projects, I'm more interested in backend development since I'm not good at UI/UX design.
-As of this moment, I'm interested in working with projects that are related to distributed ledger systems and Financial Technology.
+As of this moment, I'm interested in working with projects that are related to distributed ledger technology (DLT) and Financial Technology (Fintech).